-- To allow customers to download your files, leave the View only box unticked
+- To allow customers to download your files, leave the View only box unchecked

-- If you want your customers to stream your video and audio files rather than download them, tick the box next to View only.
+- If you want your customers to stream your video and audio files rather than download them, check the box next to View only.

 - Optional steps